 Firstly, as summer break is about at its halfway point I hope it is treating you well.
 I have always wondered about this question, “Do People Perform Better When Paid More”?
-If you were to be paid double, triple, or even quadruple of what you are making right now or if you don’t work how much do you think you should be deserve getting paid?
-Have this question ever wondered around for you, what would you do with extra money?
+If you were to be paid double, triple, or even quadruple of what you are making right now or if you don’t work how much do you think you are worth to pay to for your skills?
+Has these questions ever wondered you, what would you do with all the extra money?

 1 Base Salary (Some Basics)

-There is a thing called “base salary” where both company leaders and HR managers decide what they can basically pay as a set minimum in that particular industry.
-This number is not just made up from random, this number come from evaluation of the company, its past and future revenue, and many more other factors, especially including another major fact is knowing that whatever the pay is it has to satisfy people applying for the job because it has to sustain their life on every day basis and simply put people will not be interested if the position does not pay well.
+There is such a thing called “base salary” where both company leaders and HR managers decide what they can basically pay as a set minimum in that particular industry and for the position.
+This number is not just made up from random, this number comes from evaluation of the company, its past and future revenue, and many more other factors, especially including another major fact is knowing that whatever the pay is it has to satisfy people applying for the job because it has to sustain their life on every-day basis and simply put people will not be interested if the position does not pay well.